gravitational/teleport/docs/2.5/admin-guide.md

     # The HTTPS listen address to serve the Web UI and also to authenticate the
     # command line (CLI) users via password+HOTP
     web_listen_addr: 0.0.0.0:3080

+    # The DNS name the proxy server is accessible by cluster users.
+Defaults to
+    # the proxy's hostname if not specified.
+It is highly recommended to set it
+    # to something meaningful when running multiple proxies behind a load balancer.
+    public_addr: teleport-proxy.example.com:3080

     # TLS certificate for the HTTPS connection.
 Configuring these properly is
     # critical for Teleport security.